EQUITABLE AND AFFORDABLE HOUSING

 • Discrimination and racial inequalities: Unfortunately, housing discrimination remains a significant challenge for Black and Indigenous communities, with instances where landlords unfairly deny housing opportunities to individuals based on their racial backgrounds.
 This unjust practice not only perpetuates racial inequalities but also hinders these communities’ access to safe and stable housing.
 We have seen that some landlords are unwilling to rent to a woman who has experienced domestic violence.

-Our Current Advocacy:
+Our Current Advocacy

 We are actively participating as advisory member with the Pan-Canadian Voice for Women’s Housing (PCVWH), a national initiative dedicated to advocating for inclusive housing policies in Canada that prioritize the needs of women and children.